The Glass Bead Game

 How to Play

-A games master, called Magister Ludi, organises the gameplay, which is:
+A games steward, called Magister Ludi, organises the gameplay, which is:

-- A spoken improv of one minute timed turns between two players.
+- A spoken improv of one minute turns between two players.

 - The player speaks upon a topic chosen from a set of 24 starter topics, and play a total of 10 x one-minute turns (called beads) on the topic.